 A key signaling molecule that helps to regulate the body’s immune system.

-Infectious disease medicine is the subspecialty of internal medicine that focuses on diagnosing and managing infections.
+Infectious disease medicine is the subspecialty of internal medicine that focuses on diagnosing and

 A rare condition that affects multiple groups of lymph nodes throughout the body.
-Patients with iMCD are HIV negative and HHV-8 negative.
+Patients with iMCD

 The underlying cause or origin of a disease is unknown.